Tackling the climate emergency with green finance

 The role of sustainable finance

-Green Fin labeled funds: These funds, audited by independent third-party organizations such as EY France, Novethic, and Afnor, measure the effective contribution of investments to the energy and ecological transition.
+Greenfin-labelled funds, which are audited by independent third-parties such as EY France, Novethic and AFNOR, which assess the actual contribution of investments to the energy and ecological transition.

-Regulators play a key role in the evolution of green finance.
-Legislative frameworks such as the Green Taxonomy (2020), SFDR (Sustainable Finance Disclosure Regulation - 2021), CSRD (Corporate Sustainability Reporting Directive - 2024), and the Energy-Climate Law (2019) provide a framework to:
+Regulators too have their part to play in the green finance revolution by establishing legislation such as the Green Taxonomy (2020), SFDR (Sustainable Finance Disclosure Regulation — 2021), CSRD (Corporate Sustainability Reporting Directive — 2024), and the Energy-Climate Law (2019).
+These frameworks:

-Encourage all economic actors to adopt practices compatible with the energy transition.
+Encourage all market participants to adopt practices that are in step with the energy transition.

-A concrete example of the success of international regulation is the Montreal Protocol of 1987, aimed at protecting the ozone layer.
+One outstanding example of effective international regulation is the 1987 Montreal Protocol for the protection of the ozone layer.
 By regulating the use of CFCs (chlorofluorocarbons), primarily found in aerosols, industries were forced to find alternatives.
-This significantly reduced the emissions of these harmful gases and, over time, helped restore the ozone layer.
+This significantly reduced these harmful gas emissions and helped restore the ozone layer over time.

 Conclusion